SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

    were used to change the :command:`svn` URL to point at the 3.6-stable branch and update to the earliest revision on that branch, :kbd:`r5519`

 #.
-The :command:`svn` revisions to :kbd:`r5628` were applied a few at a time using the proceedure described above for early revisions.
+The :command:`svn` revisions to :kbd:`r5628` were applied a few at a time using the procedure described above for early revisions.

 #.
 The :command:`svn` updates were merged with our :ref:`NEMO-3.6-code-repo` and the result tagged as :kbd:`NEMO-3.6r5628`.